© 2023 MJH Life Sciences™ and CURE - Oncology & Cancer News for Patients & Caregivers. All rights reserved.

 This is especially true in the oncology community.
 When one oncology center or patient needed help, another center was not shy to step up.

 MD Anderson took patients into its emergency center whether they had a cancer-related emergency or not, and Texas Oncology — a group of more than 170 oncology centers across the state — helped patients who weren’t able to travel to Houston for their care at MD Anderson or any other center.

 “Texas Oncology has contacted MD Anderson, and told all chairs of the major departments if they have patients that need help, we’re happy to help.
 At least if we have a center close by, we’re happy to help those patients.”
-Debra Patt, M.D., breast cancer specialist and vice president of Texas Oncology, said in an interview with CURE.
+Dr. Debra Patt, a breast cancer specialist and vice president of Texas Oncology, said in an interview with CURE.